codermate/.github/profile/README.md

-## Hi there, welcome to Coding With Deni 👋 and Keep Learning 🚀
+## Welcome to Coding With Deni 👋 and Keep Learning 🚀